 Martin Vetterli has published more than 180 journal articles and is co-author of three reference books.
 He is also the author of some fifty patents and patent applications which have led to the creation of several startups from his laboratory, such as Dartfish or Illusonic, and to technology transfers through patent sales (Qualcomm).

 From 2013 to 2016, Martin Vetterli was President of the National Research Council of the Swiss National Science Foundation (SNSF).
 He strengthens the promotion of young scientists under the 2013-2016 multiannual programme, as well as the SNSF’s commitment to Open Access and Open Science.

 A fervent defender of transdisciplinary research, he founded in 2001 the National Centre of Competence in Research on Mobile Information and Communication Systems.
 This led to fundamental discoveries on the capacity of wireless networks.

 Martin Vetterli has accompanied more than 60 doctoral students in Switzerland and the United States during their thesis.
-It is a point of honour to follow the evolution of their career path at the highest level, whether academic or in the business world.
-It actively encourages young researchers to commercialize the results of their work.
+He makes it a point of honour to follow the evolution of their career path at the highest level, whether academic or in the business world.
+He actively encourages young researchers to commercialize the results of their work.